ipfs/js-ipfsd-ctl/README.md

 ## IPFS executables

 `ipfsd-ctl` no longer installs go-ipfs nor js-ipfs dependencies, instead it expects them to be provided by the parent project.
-In order to be able to use both go and js daemons, please make sure that your project includes this two packages as dependencies.
+In order to be able to use both go and js daemons, please make sure that your project includes these two npm packages as dependencies.

 - `ipfs` - the js-ipfs implementation
 - `go-ipfs-dep` - the packaged go-ipfs implementation